guestlinelabs/onekey/README.md

   -c, --prettier [OPTIONAL] Path for the prettier config
 ```

-## Generation output
+## Generated output

-This will generate a TypeScript type union with all the possible translation keys on your jsons (appended with the namespace that comes from the name of the file).
+This will generate a TypeScript type union with all the possible translation keys for your jsons (appended with the namespace that comes from the name of the file).

-So if you translation files looked like this
+So if your translation files look like this

 ```json
 // main.json